lifsys/dlsys/README.md

 Dlsys().set_url(webpage_urls).output_dir("webpages").download_webpages()
 ```

-## New in v2.0.0
+## New in v2.1.0

-- Improved error handling and logging
+- Added `set_format()` method to specify output format for audio and video
-- Added support for video downloads
+- Improved error handling with more informative error messages
-- Enhanced multiprocessing capabilities
+- Enhanced logging capabilities for better debugging
-- Updated to support Python 3.7+
+- Performance optimizations for faster downloads
-- Improved documentation and type hints
+- Updated dependencies to their latest versions

 ## License